drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Demuxlet.rst

 .. tabs::

-  .. tab:: With ``$IND`` file
+  .. tab:: With ``$INDS`` file

-    The ``$IND`` file allows demuxlet to only consider the individual in this pool
+    The ``$INDS`` file allows demuxlet to only consider the individual in this pool

     .. code-block:: bash

-      singularity exec Demuxafy.sif popscle demuxlet --plp $OUTDIR/pileup --vcf $VCF --field --group-list $BARCODES --geno-error-coeff 1.0 --geno-error-offset 0.05 --out $OUTDIR/demuxlet --sm-list $IND
+      singularity exec Demuxafy.sif popscle demuxlet --plp $DEMUXLET_OUTDIR/pileup --vcf $VCF --field --group-list $BARCODES --geno-error-coeff 1.0 --geno-error-offset 0.05 --out $DEMUXLET_OUTDIR/demuxlet --sm-list $IND

-  .. tab:: Without ``$IND`` file
+  .. tab:: Without ``$INDS`` file

     This will use all the individuals in your reference SNP genotype ``$VCF``.
-    If your ``$VCF`` only has the individuals multiplexed in your pool, then the ``$IND`` file is not required.
+    If your ``$VCF`` only has the individuals multiplexed in your pool, then the ``$INDS`` file is not required.

     .. code-block:: bash

-      singularity exec Demuxafy.sif popscle demuxlet --plp $OUTDIR/pileup --vcf $VCF --field --group-list $BARCODES --geno-error-coeff 1.0 --geno-error-offset 0.05 --out $OUTDIR/demuxlet
+      singularity exec Demuxafy.sif popscle demuxlet --plp $DEMUXLET_OUTDIR/pileup --vcf $VCF --field --group-list $BARCODES --geno-error-coeff 1.0 --geno-error-offset 0.05 --out $DEMUXLET_OUTDIR/demuxlet

 Demuxlet Summary
 ^^^^^^^^^^^^^^^^
-We have provided a script that will summarize the number of droplets classified as doublets, ambiguous and assigned to each donor by Demuxlet_ and write it to the ``$OUTDIR``.
+We have provided a script that will summarize the number of droplets classified as doublets, ambiguous and assigned to each donor by Demuxlet_ and write it to the ``$DEMUXLET_OUTDIR``.
 You can run this to get a fast and easy summary of your results with:

 .. code-block:: bash

-  singularity exec Demuxafy.sif bash Demuxlet_summary.sh $OUTDIR
+  singularity exec Demuxafy.sif bash Demuxlet_summary.sh $DEMUXLET_OUTDIR